iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

-On the \mlebench, \tool demonstrated a significant advancement in operational robustness, achieving a valid submission rate of 85\%.
-This perfect execution-to-submission ratio underscores the efficacy of \textit{Code-Verifiable} integration, which employs dynamic execution to identify and corrects runtime errors before finalization.
+On the \mlebench, \tool demonstrated a significant improvement in operational robustness, achieving a valid submission rate of 90\%.
+The equality between made and valid submissions indicates that all submissions produced by \tool were valid.
+This underscores the efficacy of \textit{Code-Verifiable} integration, which employs dynamic execution to identify and corrects runtime errors before finalization.
 Meanwhile, \mlestar and \automlagent exhibited lower valid submission rates of 55\% and 40\% respectively, indicating that monolithic refinement strategies and simulation-first approaches frequently suffer from unrecoverable runtime hallucinations.

-Furthermore, \tool showed a distinct competitive advantage, with 80\% of its submissions exceeding the human median score on Kaggle leaderboards.
+Furthermore, \tool showed a competitive advantage, with 80\% of its submissions exceeding the human median score on Kaggle.
 This suggests that \tool's \textit{Code-Guided} planning does not merely aim for executability but effectively prunes the search space toward high-quality architectural decisions.
 This advantage was achieved by systematically exploring three complementary implementation tracks and grounding the neural/pretrained tracks with retrieved state-of-the-art architectures or pretrained models, thereby pruning the search space toward high-quality designs.
 Our approach secured any medal (Gold, Silver, or Bronze) in 45\% of the tasks, outperforming the state-of-the-art traditional AutoML tool, \autogluon, which achieved a 40\% medal rate.
 This achievement is particularly notable as it demonstrates that \tool can transcend the performance ceiling of ``black-box'' optimization by architecting native, task-specific pipelines rather than relying on fixed library wrappers (\mlzero).